mbigras/spinner/README.md

 ## Getting started

 The following example illustrates building and running the spinner app.
-Spinner exists with a 0 exit code because it handles the SIGTERM Unix signal.
+Spinner exits with a 0 exit code because it handles the SIGTERM Unix signal.

 1. Get the code.